ncn-foreigners/BlockingPy/README.md

 # ========================================================
 # Blocking based on the faiss method.
 # Number of blocks: 2
-# Number of columns used for blocking: 25
+# Number of columns created for blocking: 25
 # Reduction ratio: 0.571429
 # ========================================================
 # Distribution of the size of the blocks: